andbloch/building-a-robot-judge/problem-set-3/data/README.md

-You have to place the `cases.zip` file and the `metadata.csv` into this directory.
+You have to place the `cases.zip` file and the `case_metadata.csv` file into this directory.